How Netflix unlocks analytical use cases using change data capture and CockroachDBWatch now

-In 2008, after Netflix pivoted from DVD-by-mail to streaming, they were running the streaming service on premise and suffered a 3 day outage.
+In 2008, after Netflix pivoted from DVD-by-mail to streaming, they were running the streaming service on premise and suffered a 3-day outage.
 That was the beginning of their move to the cloud.
-First they got on AWS.
+First they moved to AWS.
 Then, in 2014, they adopted (and popularized!)
 Cassandra to support their need for global replication.

-In this two-part presentation, Shengwei Wang and Shahar Zimmerman (both Senior Software Engineers), explain why Netflix has adopted CockroachDB and how they’re deploying it.
+In this two-part presentation, Netflix Senior Software Engineers Shengwei Wang and Shahar Zimmerman explain why Netflix has adopted CockroachDB and how they’re deploying it.

 In 2019 Netflix began to run into problems with Cassandra for certain use cases.
 At that time Netflix was seeing an increase in demand and an increase in their database requirements.
 For example, the studio side of Netflix was producing more shows and movies which added new data needs.
 Generally speaking, there was an increase in the need for consistent data, specifically for these three use cases:

 • Cloud drive service: a file system-like service for media assets which was needed by the Netflix studio side of the business.

 • Content delivery: Netflix built its own CDN called Open Connect, and they needed a control plane service to manage network devices around the world.

 • Spinnaker: a continuous delivery platform on the cloud.

 These are all global services that need to support consistent transactions at times.
 Supporting consistent transactions is problematic with Cassandra, because in Cassandra you don’t get rich transactions.
 Instead, you have lightweight transactions, which are extremely performant, but limited.
 Also, the secondary indices in Cassandra are unreliable and often don’t work.

 The other options Netflix considered for these use cases were AWS Aurora as well as AWS DynamoDB but they ran into some limitations with scalability there.